microsoft/AzUrlShortener/doc/how-to-deploy.md

 	azd up
 	```

+	You will be asked where to deploy Azure Subscription and location select what make sense for you.
+You will be asked two more information:
+	- **The Custom domain**: This should be the complete (including the https part) domain name for your short URLs ex: https://c5m.ca.
+	- **Default Redirect Url**: This is the URL used if the vanity doesn't exist, or if no vanity is used.
+It must include the https part.

 1. Get the application URL

 After the deployment is complete, you will see the URLs of your applications in the terminal; the one starting by `https://admin` is the admin tools (aka TinyBlazorAdmin), and the one starting with `https://azfunc-light` is the redicrect service.
 There is also many details about the resources created in Azure, and a link to the .NET Aspire dashboard.